 5.44.
-Wind loads can normally be treated as static loads for the structures that are normally built in nuclear installations.
+Wind loads can usually be treated as static loads for the structures that are normally built in nuclear installations.
 Dynamic structural effects are usually considered for structures whose natural frequencies are below 1 Hz.

 5.45.
-The wind acting upon the nuclear installation buildings is not the same as that in open terrain.
-Interference effects, such as sheltering by other buildings, and Venturi effects in passages between buildings, can significantly affect the wind generated pressures.
-This can result in an increase of wind speed through a constricted space, or a decrease in wind speed due to obstructions.
-The channelling of winds around structures may have a very important influence on the wind forces.
-High winds have been known to cause the collapse of cooling towers as a consequence of a 'group effect', i.e. due to interaction between building structures, even though they were individually designed to withstand an even higher wind speed.
+The wind acting on the nuclear installation buildings is not the same as the wind in open terrain.
+Interference effects, such as sheltering by other buildings and Venturi effects in passages between buildings, can significantly affect the wind generated pressures.
+These effects can result in an increase in wind speed through a constricted space or a decrease in wind speed due to obstructions.
+The channelling of winds around structures may have an important influence on the wind forces.
+High winds have been known to cause the collapse of cooling towers as a consequence of a 'group effect' (i.e. due to interaction between building structures, even though they were individually designed to withstand an even higher wind speed).
 These effects should be considered in the design.

 5.46.
 The combinations of wind induced loads with other design loads may vary depending on the origin of the wind.
 It is common practice to use larger load factors for 'straight line' extreme wind loads than for wind loads derived from rare meteorological phenomena such as hurricanes and tornadoes.
-In the case of rotational wind due to tornadoes, the direction of wind on one surface of a structure could be different or opposite to that on another surface.
+In the case of rotational wind due to tornadoes, the direction of wind on one surface of a structure could be different from - or even opposite to - that on another surface.
 Such loading conditions should be considered in the design.